flomesh-io/osm-edge-demo/demo/README.md

 - Jaeger is not deployed by the demo script.
 To enable Jaeger deployment, set the variable `DEPLOY_JAEGER` in your `.env` file to `true`.
 The section on Jaeger [below](#view-mesh-topology-with-jaeger) describes tracing with Jaeger.

 ### This script will:
-  - compile OSM's control plane (`cmd/osm-controller`), create a separate container image and push it to the workstation's default container registry (See `~/.docker/config.json`)
-  - build and push demo application images described below
   - create the following topology in Kubernetes:

 	![Graph](graph.svg)